what is a Tintype?

 I add a coat of wax to protect the image once it is dry.
-I then scan your tintype creating a high resolution image that will be emailed to you.
+I then scan your tintype creating a high resolution digital file that will be emailed to you.
 By this point, we will have hopefully discussed the best option for receiving your tintype between local pick-up or mailing them to you.
 If you prefer tintypes be shipped, you can expect them to be on their way to you within 10-14 days of your session.

 Please reach out!
 I look forward to our collaboration on something special.